OptimumDev/Vanilla/README.md

 # Vanilla
 Simple Python pixel graphic designer

-Was made for universty course
+Was made for University course
 Uses PyQt5 for GUI
 All pictures are drawn by me